 Course Description:

-Introduces foundational math concepts designed for students with math anxiety, or those who have difficulty understanding and applying mathematical concepts.
+Introduces foundational math concepts designed for students who have difficulty understanding and applying mathematical concepts.
+Incorporates strategies for addressing and overcoming math fears and supports learners who may have experienced a gap in their education.
 Covers basic operations with whole numbers, decimals, and fractions.
 Applies introductory math test-taking strategies and mnemonic skills for learning and recalling math operations that can be used in subsequent math courses.
-Provides instruction designed to meet the educational needs of students with or without disabilities.
+Utilizes various learning strategies to help students break down the barriers to learning mathematics.
+Note: Designed specifically for students with disabilities who are otherwise not yet able to benefit from general college classes even with appropriate academic adjustments, auxiliary aids, and services.

 TOPICS: